dyne/dnscrypt-proxy/README.markdown

 is often the weakest point of the chain, against man-in-the-middle attacks.

 `dnscrypt-proxy` is a client-implementation of the protocol.
-It requires a DNS server available via the [DNSCrypt wrapper](https://github.com/cofyc/dnscrypt-wrapper) to function.
-A number of public DNSCrypt servers are already available.
+It requires a DNS server made available by the [DNSCrypt](https://github.com/DNSCrypt/) project.

 Plugins
 -------

-Aside from implementing the protocol, dnscrypt-proxy can be extended with plug-ins, and gives a lot of control on the local DNS traffic:
+Aside from implementing the DNSCrypt v2 protocol, the C++ dnscrypt-proxy can be extended with plug-ins, and gives a lot of control on the local DNS traffic:

+- Provide nifty real-time traffic visualization using the Dowse plugin.
 - Review the DNS traffic originating from your network in real time, and detect compromised hosts and applications phoning home.
 - Locally block ads, trackers, malware, spam, and any website whose